The Difference Between Flat Warts & Common Warts

 A viral infection causes common warts and flat warts with a highly contagious agent, but they have some notable differences.
 Common warts are typically raised, rough, and have a bumpy texture.
 They are usually gray or brown in color and can appear on any part of the body, but they are most common on the hands and fingers.
 Flat warts, on the other hand, are smaller and smoother than common warts.
 They are usually flat or slightly raised and have a smooth, uniform surface.
 Flat warts are most commonly found on the face, neck, and legs.

-Both types of warts are contagious, caused by the same virus and more likely to occur in children and young adults.
+Both types of warts are contagious, caused by the same contagious agent, and more likely to occur in children and young adults.
 They differ in appearance.

-HPV (the abbreviation for human papilloma virus) is contagious and can be spread with simple skin-to-skin contact (such as from the hands or feet) or contact with a contaminated surface.
+Warts are contagious and can be spread with simple skin-to-skin contact (such as from the hands or feet) or contact with a contaminated surface.

 Signs and Symptoms